 How much for the horse tornado?
 Sir, that's a carousel.
 I must have it. — Mastodan (@letdogsdrive) February 27, 2013

 3. Think through yo stuff.

 Before any comedian gets on stage, they Rehearse.
 Rehearse.
 Rehearse.
 Until you know it backwards.
 I know it looks sponateous.
 It isn’t.
 We rehearse until we can do it with our eyes closed.
 Same with good content.
 Think it through, and edit, edit, edit.
 Proof read it and truncate wherever you can.
-Good marketing might seem natural, but it's the result of a lot of editing.
+Good digital marketing might seem natural, but it's the result of a lot of editing.